How to Make Pinecone Bird Feeders with Peanut Butter

 Ok!
 Ready to get messy!?
 It’s so much fun! 🙂

-Put the Pinecone on a paper plate, paper towel or on over a cookie sheet.
+Put the Pinecone on a paper plate, paper towel, or over a cookie sheet.

-Using a butter knife or a popsicle stick, spread peanut butter all over the pinecone, making sure to get the peanut butter in the nooks and crannies of the pinecone.
+Using a butter knife or a popsicle stick, spread peanut butter all over the pinecone, making sure to get it in the nooks and crannies.

 Be sure to apply peanut butter with a heavy hand.
 The more peanut butter the better! 🙂